A Global Torelli Theorem for Calabi-Yau Manifolds: Local Geometric Structure of the Teichm u ller Space

 \section{Local Geometric Structure of the Teichm\"{u}ller Space}

-In this section, we review the local deformation theory of polarized Calabi-Yau manifolds, which will be needed for the construction of the global holomorphic affine structure on the Teichm\"{u}ller space in Section \ref{Section flat structure}.
+In this section, we review the local deformation theory of polarized Calabi-Yau manifolds, which will be needed for the construction of the global holomorphic affine structure and global holomorhic sections of the Hodge bundle $F^n$ on the Teichm\"{u}ller space in Section \ref{globalSection}.
+This section can be skipped if the reader is only interested in the proof of the Theorem \ref{thm}.

 In Section \ref{section local deformation of complex structure}, we briefly review the basic local deformation theory of complex structures.
 In Section \ref{section local deformation of cy mfds}, we recall the local Kuranishi deformation theory of Calabi-Yau manifolds, which depends on the Calabi-Yau metric in a substantial way.
 In Section \ref{section local canonical section}, we describe a local family of the canonical holomorphic $(n,0)$-forms as a section of the Hodge bundle $F^n$ over the local deformation space of Calabi-Yau manifolds, from which we obtain an expansion of the family of holomorphic $(n,0)$-classes as given in Theorem \ref{expcoh}.
-This simple expansion is what we need for the construction of holomorphic affine flat structure on the Teichm\"uller space.

 Most of the results in this section are standard now in the literatures, and can be found in \cite{km1}, \cite{tod1}, and \cite{tian1}.
 For reader's convenience, we also briefly review some arguments.
 We remark that one may use a more algebraic approach to Theorem \ref{expcoh} by using the local Torelli theorem and the Griffiths transversality.